A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Proposed Approach

-Based on the described \emph{pre-training initialization steps}, we can apply the different post-processing techniques on pretrained word embeddings to obtain final embeddings.
-We can also combine embedding vectors (post-processed or not) from different sources into meta-embeddings.
-This provides us with different variants of pretrained word embeddings capturing different semantic information.
-These different embedding vectors can be fed into a neural model for multilabel classification of the ICD coding.
+Different variants of pretrained word embeddings are obtained based on the above discussed methodologies.
+These different embedding vectors are then fed into a neural model for multilabel classification of ICD codes.

 For the purpose of comparison, we use the CNN-based architecture following prior work~\cite{DBLP:conf/naacl/MullenbachWDSE18} which is described below.